DeanLeong/the_garage/README.md

 **The Garage MVP**

 The MVP goals are to have a user concept, one motorcycle per user and one motorcycle has many maintenance notes.
-This will require a minimum of 4 pages built initally: a login page, registration page, homepage that includes the user and their motorcycle, and a page for the motorcycle's maintenence notes.
+This will require a minimum of five pages built initally: a login page, registration page, homepage that includes the user and their motorcycle, a page to add a motorcycle, and a page for the motorcycle's maintenence notes.
 This will meet the requirement of a rails backend with three tables as well as a React front end.

 <br>